Agentic Harness for Real-World Compilers: Benchmarking Experiment - Results

 \subsection{Benchmark and Model Performance}

 We first evaluate the capabilities of the widely used \mswe in resolving \ourbenchmark[ live] issues and compare its performance with \swev.
+In this experiment, we follow established academic and industry practice~\cite{agentless,locagent} to report \swev leaderboard numbers instead of running the benchmark in our own environment.
+We use this cross-benchmark comparison to \emph{illustrate} (rather than rigorously quantify) the difficulty of \ourbenchmark and compiler bugs.

-As shown in \Cref{tab:mswe-results}, fixing LLVM issues proves to be more challenging.
-Despite having a larger budget, the model's performance still drops by 62\% on average (ranging from 35.2\% to 82.9\%) when replacing \swev with \ourbenchmark[ live].
-Current LLM's repair capabilities against LLVM issues, although all improved over GPT 4o, are also not satisfactory.
-The best performing model is DeepSeek V3.2, yet its performance (89/229) is less than 39\%; for Gemini 2.5 Pro, only 21 out of 229 (less than 10\%) issues are resolved successfully.
+\Cref{tab:mswe-results} shows that \mswe faces greater challenges when addressing LLVM middle-end issues in \ourbenchmark compared to common software bugs in \swev.
+Even with a budget of five million tokens, which exceeds the typical \mswe settings for \swev, the performance of these models still declines by over 35\% (average: 60.2\%) when \swev is replaced with \ourbenchmark[ live].
+Current LLMs' repair capabilities against LLVM issues, although all improved over GPT 4o, are also suboptimal.
+The best-performing model is DeepSeek V3.2, yet its performance (89/229) is less than 39\%; for Gemini 2.5 Pro, only 21 out of 229 (less than 10\%) issues are resolved successfully.
 GPT 5 and Qwen 3 Max fall in between (less than 25\%).
-These data lag behind their performance on \swev.
+These results lag behind their performance on \swev.

 \smalltitle{By difficulty} The situation becomes worse as the benchmark difficulty increases across splits.
 Generally, the resolution rate for the \code{medium} and \code{hard} splits is consistently below the average for the \code{full} set, but that for the \code{easy} split is higher.
 The baseline GPT 4o model can handle fewer than 9\% of the issues, while for the issues in the \code{hard} split, it is unable to handle any of them.
 The four frontier models can partially handle \code{easy} LLVM bugs, underperform in \code{medium} ($\sim$30\% worse), while struggling or even failing in \code{hard} (further $\sim$60\% worse).
-It is interesting to note that Qwen 3 Max's performance declines sharply when changing to \code{hard}, whereas the other models remain smoother.
+It is interesting to note that Qwen 3 Max's performance declines sharply when moving to \code{hard}, whereas the other models degrade more smoothly.